Running WRF¶

 dfi_cutoff_seconds=3600

-cutoff period (in seconds) for the filter (should not be longer than the filter window)
+cutoff period (in seconds) for the filter (no longer than the filter window)

 dfi_write_filtered_input=.true.

-option to produce a filtered wrfinput file (“wrfinput_initialized_d01”) when running wrf.
+option to produce a filtered initial condition file (wrfinput_initialized_d01) when running wrf

 dfi_bckstop_year